reskillamericans/info-2021/tracks/front-end.md

   - [Git 04 - GitHub Desktop - 8 minutes](https://youtu.be/YUkoy0PlTFQ) - *a graphical user interface option to the command line git.*

   **Assignment**: Create a github repo the same name as your github username (this will later be your online portfolio).
+- *Note the Google Home Page assignment from last week is due this week if you've not yet finished it.*

 ## Week 2 Courses (March 21 - 27)